Todd Worrell: Professional career

-Minor leagues
+Draft and minor leagues

+Flores was impressed with how hard Worrell threw, and the Cardinals selected him in the first round of the 1982 Major League Baseball (MLB) draft.
 The Cardinals were hoping Worrell would be a starting pitcher for them in the future.
 He began his professional career in 1982 with the Erie Cardinals of the Single-A short season New York-Penn League.
 In nine games (eight starts), he had a 4–1 record, a 3.31 earned run average (ERA), 57 strikeouts, 15 walks, and 52 hits allowed in 51 2/3 innings pitched.
 By his second professional season, he was already pitching for the Louisville Redbirds of the Triple-A American Association.
 Manager Jim Fregosi was impressed with the prospect, saying he had not seen a pitcher with a better arm since he managed Nolan Ryan.
 Worrell had a 4–2 record in 14 starts for Louisville, but his ERA was 4.74 and he had almost as many walks (42) as strikeouts (46).
 He also spent part of the year with the Arkansas Travelers of the Double-A Texas League, posting a 5–2 record and a 3.07 ERA in 10 starts.

 In 1984, Worrell made 18 starts for Arkansas again, posting a 3–10 record, a 4.49 ERA, 88 strikeouts, 67 walks, and 109 hits allowed in 100 1/3 innings.
 His ERA was lower (2.09) in eight games (seven starts) with the St. Petersburg Cardinals of the Single-A Florida State League, where he had a 3–2 record, 33 strikeouts, 24 walks, and 41 hits allowed in 47 1/3 innings.
 By 1985, he was "languishing in the minors," according to Peter Gammons of Sports Illustrated.
 "I'd throw great for three or four innings every start, then something would happen," Worrell said.
 He began the season with Louisville as a starter once again, but Fregosi grew tired of waiting for him to improve and moved him to the bullpen in the middle of the season.
-As a relief pitcher, Worrell struck out 43 batters in about 30 innings before being promoted to the majors for the first time on August 27.
+As a relief pitcher, Worrell struck out 43 batters in under 31 innings before being promoted to the majors for the first time on August 27.